Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights - NewsBreak

 - At home this season, Jacksonville is winless against the spread, and 0-3 overall.

-- Jacksonville has gone over the total once in three home games this season.
+- This season, in three home games, Jacksonville has hit the over once.

-- The average point total in Jaguars home games this season is 48.3 points, 1.3 more than this outing's over/under (47).
+- The average point total in Jaguars home games this season is 48.3 points, 1.3 more than this matchup's over/under (47).

-- Miami has two wins against the spread, and is 1-2 overall, on the road.
+- Miami has two wins against the spread, and is 1-2 overall, away from home.

-- In three road games this season, Miami has hit the over twice.
+- In three away games this year, Miami has hit the over twice.

 Powered by Data Skrive.